JupiterOne/graph-rapid7/docs/development.md

 [installation process](https://docs.rapid7.com/insightvm/install) and then [accessing the security console](https://docs.rapid7.com/insightvm/log-in-and-activate).

+### Alternative: Docker Setup

+As an alternative to installing InsightVM on your local machine, you can use the Docker setup described in [console/README.md](../console/README.md)

 ## Provider account setup

 To install a Rapid7 InsightVM account, please use the links from above.
 During